anassri/All-A-Bot/README.md

 * [Next Steps](#next-steps)

 ## All-A-Bot Summary
-All-A-Bot is an auction app modeled after Kickstarter.
-Its objective is to help you auction off your work for charity.
-All-A-Bot makes it easy to support the charity you love by selling a piece of work you made.
+All-A-Bot is a custom [Discord](https://discord.com/) bot generator.
+AAB is built to make it simple for Discord members to create bots, with multiple commands, for their Discord servers.

 ![All-A-Bot gif](./documentation/all-a-bot.gif)

 ## Technologies Used
-All-A-Bot is a full-stack application built with a React frontend and an Express backend.
+All-A-Bot is a full-stack application built with a React frontend and an Python.Flask backend.
 Most of the logic happens in the React frontend.
 Incorporating [Material UI framework](https://material-ui.com/) for the styling.

 The frontend is served by the backend, which responds to requests, and grabs data from the PostgreSQL database.